BGCG/project1/README.md

 ### **Typography** ###

-Dongle font from google fonts was use throughout the website which is a sans serif font.
+Dongle font from Google Fonts was use throughout the website which is a sans serif font.
 I used this due to it's soft display, ease of readability and informal, welcoming nature.
 From Google Fonts, I also downloaded all the font weights/styles of Dongle to distinguish the logo from the main content of the page and to place emphasis on the navigation bar to improve readability on smaller screen sizes.

 ## Features ##